yang0369/6Estates_Project_Interview_Data_CLS/README.md

 That's it, the pipeline will run itself locally and generate all the modelling information, parameters, artefacts and trained model automatically, and all of them will be stored at  ┣ 📂model folder.

 Please take note that my model was trained on Polyaxon platform, which is why I can train the model with a very huge memory space and super fast compute speed.
-However, if you need to run it locally, you may need to adjust the batch size, Number of epochs etc to avoid the out of memory(OOM) issue.
+However, if you need to run it locally, you may need to adjust the batch size, Number of epochs etc. to avoid the out of memory(OOM) issue.

 # About analysis.ipynb